 Abstract:

-Objective This study aims to investigate the effects of long-term application of different biochar rates on farmland water use efficiency (WUE), nitrogen use efficiency (NUE), and maize yield under distinct cropping patterns in the dryland area of the Loess Plateau, so as to provide a scientific basis for sustainable crop production in mulched farmlands of arid regions.
+Objectives This study aimed to investigate the effects of long-term application of different biochar rates on farmland water use efficiency (WUE), nitrogen use efficiency (NUE), and maize yield under different cropping patterns in the dryland area of the Loess Plateau, and to provide a scientific basis for sustainable crop production in mulched farmlands of arid regions.